Abraxas3d/deviations/Looking_for_the_Whales/tools/README.md

 The other two are scrambled versions of the same song.

 There are 27 sections of the song.
-These stand for the 26 letters of the alphabet plus space.
+These sections stand for the 26 letters of the alphabet, plus space.
+The sections stand for the letters being transmitted.
+It's a relatively simple cypher once you recognize the repeated chunks of spectrum are probably spaces.

 There are two sentences transmitted this way.

 The .wav file was split up and the message encoded by the wavesplitter python script written by @FirmWarez.